Lab-grown meat may save a lot more than farm animals' lives

 Imagine a backyard barbecue where the parents grill burgers and chicken kebabs they've grown from single cells using a home meat-making machine.
 Meanwhile, the kids are transfixed by grandparents' tales of life in the 20th century, before google was a verb and when meat was brutally carved from animals that looked like their pets.

 We're not there, yet.
 But raising animals for consumption may soon become obsolete.
-So far, several teams of scientists have shown it's possible to produce animal-free beef, chicken, turkey, and fish.
+Scientists have shown it's possible to produce animal-free beef, chicken, turkey, and fish.
 The latest example is lab-grown fried chicken, revealed last month by San Francisco-based startup Memphis Meats.
 Tasters of the product described it simply as chicken, perhaps a little spongier.

 Related: Is This Burger-Flipping Robot the Future of Fast Food?

-"I was blown away," says Emily Byrd, a spokesperson for the Good Food Institute, a nonprofit dedicated to advancing the field of animal-free meat.
+"I was blown away," says Emily Byrd, a spokesperson for the Good Food Institute, a nonprofit dedicated to promoting animal-free meat.
 "It's almost strange to talk about it because the only way I can describe it is that it was chicken."

-Meat is essentially muscle tissue, so if it grows naturally from a just few cells into a thick chunk, why can't the same process happen in the lab?
+Meat is essentially muscle tissue.
+If it grows naturally from a just few cells into a thick chunk, why can't the same process happen in the lab?
 Over the past few years, scientists have made progress in figuring out how to use self-renewing cells to grow this tissue outside the body, and some hope to scale it up for mass production soon.
-You can call it lab-grown, clean, or cultured meat — we have yet to settle on a term — but there's a good chance these products will replace conventional meat because of their potential for reducing environmental cost, increasing health benefits for humans, and protecting the welfare of the animals.
+You can call it lab-grown, clean, or cultured meat — we have yet to settle on a term — but there's a good chance these products will replace conventional meat because of their potential to reduce environmental cost, increase health benefits for humans, and protect the welfare of the animals.

 More Meat, Safer Production